antmicro/thermal-simulation-scripts/README.md

 ### Constrains and mesh generation

-The first step of thermal simulation is to define simulation constrains and creating the mesh, this can be done for example in [FreeCad](https://www.freecad.org/) as described in this [manual](https://wiki.freecad.org/Transient_FEM_analysis).
+The first step of thermal simulation is to define simulation constrains for each surface of the 3D model and covert it to the mesh.
+This can be done using [FreeCad](https://www.freecad.org/) as described in this [manual](https://wiki.freecad.org/Transient_FEM_analysis).
-As output of this step file in [`.inp`](https://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node160.html) format must be created.
+The result of this process should be an [`.inp`](https://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node160.html) format file.

 ### Pre-processing

-This step is designed for additionial preparation of a simulation.
+This step is designed for additional preparation of a simulation.
 To run the simulation an `.inp` file generated in previous step should be sufficient, however procedures described bellow can preserve from simulation issues.